 “And don’t you worry,” He told me.
 “God will give you the strength you need to deal with your current crises.
 I don’t know the details, but I know you are overwhelmed with great difficulties.
 I will pray for you.”

 My folks pulled in next to me.

 “Looks like the Calvary is here.”

 He jumped down, grabbed his cart and turned to me one more time, “I really do wish you luck.”

 And with a nod he walked away.

 I learned several important lessons that night.
-First, God sends messages when we least expect them and sometimes through a messenger we are inclined to dismiss.
-Second, I needed to rely on God’s strength, not mine.
-He would carry me through the difficult circumstances, the infernos.
+First, God sends the least likely messengers when we least expect them, and second, I needed to rely on God’s strength, not mine.
+He would carry me through the difficult circumstances, the infernos, and dark places.
 And third, all I needed was faith.